mdagois/gbtools/gbbs/README.md

 GBBS always includes `user.mk` if it exists.
 This is the preferred method, especially if several people are using the same makefile (e.g. a collaborative project).
 It keeps the `make` commands simple (i.e. no need to specify the directory every single time), and it does not clutter the makefile with hardcoded paths.

-### Features

-Here is a list of the main features of GBBS.

-* GNU make rules generation
-	* GBBS generates the build rules for the compilation, linkage and fix phases
-	* GBBS provides a simple help rule to list available `make` targets
-* Dependencies management
-	* GBBS tracks dependencies between files and rebuilds only the necessary artifacts
-	* GBBS also detects compilation and linkage options changes
-* Clean and efficient
-	* GBBS is designed for out-of-source builds
-	* GBBS has strong support for parallel rule execution (`make -j`)
-	* GNU make syntax is still fully available
-	* GBBS does not rely on recursive makefiles
-* Miscellaneous
-	* GBBS exposes some makefile debugging utilities
-	* GBBS reports user-friendly error for missing mandatory variables or unexpected values

 ## Getting started